 The Moon, Kapha, and Emotional Depth

 In Ayurveda, the Moon is the primary Kapha planet.
-The Kapha dosha is composed of water and earth, and its qualities — heaviness, coolness, moisture, stability, and slowness — describe both the Moon's emotional register and the kind of mental environment that the Moon, at its healthiest, creates.
+The Kapha dosha is composed of water and earth, and its qualities of heaviness, coolness, moisture, stability, and slowness describe both the Moon's emotional register and the kind of mental environment that the Moon, at its healthiest, creates.
 A person with a strong, well-placed Moon tends toward Kapha mental qualities: a long memory that holds experience in vivid emotional detail, a capacity for deep attachment and loyalty, an orientation toward nurturing and being nurtured, and a fundamental groundedness in the body and its sensations.

 Waxing and Waning: The Moon's Phase